Flor Grammens

 The house in Bellem where Grammens was born.

-Flor(imond) Grammens (born Bellem 13 April 1899: died Deinze, 28 March 1985) was a Belgian politician and Flemish activist.
-He campaigned for the Belgian language laws and the formalisation of the country's language frontier, establishing legally the dominance of Dutch in the north and French in the south.
+Florimond Grammens (born Bellem 13 April 1899: died Deinze, 28 March 1985), Flor Grammens, was a Belgian politician and Flemish activist.
+He campaigned for Belgian language laws and the formalisation of the country's language frontier, legally establishing the dominance of Dutch in the north and French in the south.

 Upbringing and early career

 Grammens was the son of a former police adjutant.
 In 1910 the family, including his father's two daughters, relocated the short distance to Aalter.
 Grammens attended the (then francophone) St Vincent College in Eeklo.
 Later, during the First World War, he attended the "Normal school" at Sint-Niklaas, from where he graduated in 1919 with a teaching diploma.
 He obtained a teaching position in Kortrijk, relocating to nearby Ronse which at this time was still a bilingual town.

 He participated actively in the Davidsfonds at this time.
 This was an organisation dedicated to the promotion of the church, the Dutch language and Flemish identity.
-A shared concern over the bilingualism in Ronse brought Gramens into contact with like minded Flemish nationalists, notably Leo Vindevogel and with a former chairman of the Davidsfonds called Arthur Boon.
+A shared concern over bilingualism in Ronse brought Gramens into contact with like-minded Flemish nationalists, notably Leo Vindevogel and former chairman of the Davidsfonds, Arthur Boon.